mendhak/mendhak.github.io/_posts/2020-12-04-lambda-docker-hello-world.md

 ## Build the Docker image

-To make use of Docker in Lambda, AWS provides a [specific Docker image for NodeJS](https://hub.docker.com/r/amazon/aws-lambda-nodejs) that you'll need to use.
+To make use of Docker in Lambda, AWS provides a [specific Docker image for NodeJS](https://hub.docker.com/r/amazon/aws-lambda-nodejs) to base your image from.

 Create a Dockerfile with these contents.